btnguyenPersonal/edit/README.md

         - vim keys (bruh)
     - ( ) -> get out of current indent level brace / paren and start at ^
     - q macros
-    - fix big w/ eof using Vd
+    - fix bug w/ eof using Vd
 ## blocked
     - deal with wrapping lines // lol just don't worry about it
 ## in progress